antew7/number-system/README.md

 1. _Bubble Sort

 #Books
-* In the sidebar navigation,there is a link "SHOP",clicking on that you can buy various important books related to Number system and can practice at your home also.*
+* In the sidebar navigation, there is a link "SHOP", clicking on that you can buy various important books related to Number system and can practice at your home too.*